MA-HP/docusaurus-docs-to-pdf/README.md

 ## Introduction

 This is a Node.js and Puppeteer-based command-line tool designed to capture and merge Docusaurus website documentation content into a single PDF file.
 It aims to automate documentation archiving, offline reading, or generating printable versions.
+The bundled Puppeteer instance is configured to run **Firefox** rather than Chromium when generating PDFs.

 ## PDF example